safoorsafdar/safoorsafdarcom/content/posts/my-journey-to-export-import-large-mysql-data/index.md

 After researching different available open source tools, I landed on 'MyDumper'.
 This is a MySQL backup tool that offers 2 tools.

-- “mydumper” which is responsible to export a consistent backup of MySQL databases
+* “mydumper” which is responsible to export a consistent backup of MySQL databases
-- “myloader” reads the backup from “mydumper”, connects it to the destination database, and imports the backup.
+* “myloader” reads the backup from “mydumper”, connects it to the destination database, and imports the backup.

-If you want to learn more about this tool, take a look at [https://github.com/mydumper/mydumper](https://github.com/mydumper/mydumper).
+If you want to learn more about this tool, take a look at <https://github.com/mydumper/mydumper>.

-**“MyDumper” installation for Centos...**
+**“MyDumper” installation for Centos 7**

 ```bash
 release=$(curl -Ls -o /dev/null -w %{url_effective} <https://github.com/mydumper/mydumper/releases/latest> | cut -d'/' -f8)
 yum install <https://github.com/mydumper/mydumper/releases/download/${release}/mydumper-${release:1}.el7.x86_64.rpm>
 ```

-Above mentioned command is to set up a centos 7 base server.
+Above mentioned command is to set up a centos 7 base server for the “MyDumper”.

-**Export data from the source…**
+**Export data from the source**

 "MyDumper" extracts the database data in parallel.
 And creates separate files from schemas and tables.
 That makes it easy to change them before restoring them.